nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a tutor/student/class : `delete`

-Deletes the specified person from the list of tutors, students or classes.
+Deletes the specified person from the list of tutors/students or deletes the specified class from the list of classes.

 Format:<br>
-`delete t/ID` for tutors<br>
+`delete_person t/ID` for tutors<br>
-`delete s/ID` for students<br>
+`delete_person s/ID` for students<br>
-`delete c/ID` for classes
+`delete_session c/ID` for classes

-* Deletes the tutor/student/class at the specified ID from the list of tutors/students/classes.
+* Deletes the tutor/student at the specified ID from the list of tutors/students.
+Or deletes the class at the specified ID from the list of classes.
 * The index refers to the ID shown in the displayed tutor/student/class list.
 * The index must be a in the format of:<br>
 `t/ID` for tutors<br>